 All OTRFT employees who are CAAT Pension Plan members will begin earning a pension under DBplus on January 1, 2019.
 You don’t have to do anything – the switch will be automatic.
 The pension you have earned to January 1, 2019 will still be there for you.
 In fact, it will continue to grow every year until retirement.

 OTRFT employees who haven’t joined the CAAT Plan still have the option to join DBplus by the CAAT Pension Plan at any time during employment.
+Visit the part time employee page for more information.

 DBplus is designed to maximize the lifetime pension you can earn.

-In the current Plan design, OTRFT members typically: earn lower pensions as a result of shorter service; do not reach milestones to receive an early unreduced pension; and are more likely to retire at or after age 65.
+In the current plan design, OTRFT members typically: earn lower pensions as a result of shorter service; do not reach milestones to receive an early unreduced pension; and are more likely to retire at or after age 65.
 Also, they rarely take advantage of the bridge benefit, available to members who retire early.
 Instead of having these features, DBplus has been designed so that more of your contributions dollars are used to build your annual lifetime pension.

-Learn about the advantages beyond the secure, defined benefit pension that DBplus provides to members.
+Watch the video to learn about the advantages beyond the secure, defined benefit pension that DBplus provides to members.

 In DBplus, service isn’t part of the pension calculation.
 Your defined benefit pension from DBplus is based on your contributions: the more you earn, the greater your contributions - and in turn, the higher your lifetime pension.
 It's that easy.

-Increase your pension with purchases or transfers
+Increasing your pension with purchases or transfers

 - The pension formula is divided into two components.